liamst19/asteroids-study/NOTES.md

 - Is `MediaLayer` really necessary?
 Are there situations where one needs handle possibility of multiple media libraries (SDL, DirectX, etc.)?
 Is this something I should be thinking about?
     - Suppose I'm making a rogue-like.
 There is an option between using tiles (SDL) and `ncurses`.
 Would this be an effective way to simplify output?
 - And is the name "medialayer" acceptable for what the code does, wrapping and hiding the SDL (Simple DirectMedia Layer)?
+- **Rendering**: at the moment, lines are redrawn from vertices at each frame render.
+Would it be more efficient to create a *texture* with the polygon drawn into it, and at render time reposition and rotate it?
+Considering the need to render other elements like TTF text, which requires the use of textures, it would be simpler to keep a single vector of texture objects to iterate through, instead of switching between text, circle, line, point, etc.
+    - such texture object would probably contain
+        - sdl_texture object
+        - position
+        - rotation
+        - id - for updating and redrawing (e.g., message text changes, position change)
+        - type - text, circle, point, line, polygon (collection of vertices for SDL_RenderDrawLines)
+    - perhaps it would instead be better for the texture object to keep a pointer to a generic draw object containing id, type, and position/rotation, with a boolean flag to check if something needs to be done with sdl_texture itself.
+        - To render shapes, lines, points to a texture,
+            1. Create texture: `texture = SDL_CreateTexture(renderer, SDL_GetWindowPixelFormat(window), SDL_TEXTUREACCESS_TARGET, width, height);`
+            2. Set render target to a texture with `SDL_SetRenderTarget(renderer, texture);`
+            3. Render shapes and lines as you would to a window: `SDL_SetRenderDrawColor()`, `SDL_RenderDrawLines()`, `SDL_RenderDrawRect()`, etc.
+            4. Reset `renderer` to render to original window, `SDL_SetRenderTarget(renderer, NULL);`.
+        - [On `SDL_RenderDrawTarget()`](https://wiki.libsdl.org/SDL_SetRenderTarget).
+Notice the `SDL_TEXTUREACCESS_TARGET` flag in `SDL_CreateTexture()`.
+        - Would it be better to call `SDL_RenderDrawClear()` and `SDL_RenderDrawPresent()` with targeted texture, instead of deleting, creating new texture, and redrawing?
+This is however unnecessary with the ship and asteroid objects, as their shapes are locked after creation, and merely are rotated and repositioned.
+It also seems that with textures from SDL_ttf it would be better to call `SDL_DestroyTexture()` and create anew, [as demonstrated in Lazy Foo's tutorial](https://lazyfoo.net/tutorials/SDL/16_true_type_fonts/index.php).
+        - What should happen, with regard to textures, when asteroid is destroyed?
+Check for `nullptr` and remove?
 - Imagine a vast open universe, where much of the objects won't show up on screen.
 It would be impractical to do anything that has to do with rendering (i.e., draw component).
+- **HUD Interface**

 ### TODO / Wishlist